 - 1. Insert the MMC and batteries.
 Mount AirMap on the yoke.
 Connect to electric power and the active antenna.
 (See install details on page 11.) - 2.
 Turn on the AirMap: press and release PWR key.
 Press EXIT to clear each of the two warning and copyright message screens. - 3.
-Opening screen-displays map of North America at the 4,000 nautical mile zoom range.
-Rotate through four main Page screens (Map Page, Satellite Status Page, Position Page and HSI Navigation Page) by repeatedly pressing PAGES key.
-Switch pages to display Satellite Status Page. - 4.
+Opening screen-displays map of North America at the 3,000 nautical mile zoom range.
+Rotate through three main Page screens by pressing PAGES key, then \rightarrow or \leftarrow key.
+Switch pages to display Satellite Status Page, then press EXIT to clear the Pages Menu. - 4.
 Wait while unit locates satellites and calculates current position.
 Process is visible on Satellite Page.
 This takes an average of 1 minute or less with sky unobstructed by terrain or structures.
 When the unit acquires position, a tone sounds and a position acquired message appears. - 5.
-With position acquired, press PAGES key to display Map Page, which shows a bird's eye view of the earth.
-You can move around the map by:
+With position acquired, press PAGES $| \rightarrow$ to MAP | EXIT to display Map Page, showing a bird's eye view of the earth.
+Move around the map by: